Skip to Content

 • merges everything into .po files under: translations/<lang>/LC_MESSAGES/messages.po

-Support new language
+Add a new language

-invenio-cli translations init -l cs
+./run.sh cli translations init -l sk

 Editing translations (.po files)